BeauConstrictor/Ozpex-64/MANUAL.md

 ### Timer

-The hardware timer is very simple to interface with and does not emit interrupts, so it must be handled through polling.
+The computer features a simple hardware timer to help you measure precise time intervals, as the computer does not run at a set clock speed, so games would be very inconsistent without one.
+It is very simple to interface with and does not emit interrupts, so you must use polling to measure time.

-Writing (any value) to address `0x8000` (register A) will cause the timer to start, so that reading from the timer (discussed below) will cause it to emit the amount of time elapsed since this start point.
+Writing (any value) to address 0x8000 (register A on the timer) will cause the timer to start, so that reading from the timer (discussed below) will cause it to emit the amount of time elapsed since this start point.

-Writing to address `0x8001` (register B) will set the units of the timer.
+Writing to address 0x8001 (register B) will set the units of the timer.
 Essentially, the timer will divide the time elapsed (in milliseconds) by this value whenever you read it, allowing you to increase the maximum length of time (up to 4.6 hours) that can fit into 16 bits, at the cost of precision - the timer will wrap if it exceeds this value.

 Reading from register B will return the high byte of the time elapsed since the last write to register A. Reading from register A will return the low byte.

-### Serial
+#### Serial

-The UART provides a simple interface to the computer, but, like the timer, does not generate interrupts, so polling must be used to check for keypresses.
+The Ozpex 64 does not feature a video display of any kind, to make simple programs easier to write, instead you use a serial port that outputs to a text terminal.

-Writing to address `0x8002` will cause the byte written to be sent to the terminal.
-There is no need to flush output, and it will appear immediately on the terminal
+The UART (serial port) like the timer, does not generate interrupts, so polling must be used to check for keypresses.

-Reading to that address will return the last character that was typed, and overwrite this value with nul to prevent duplicate reads (this assumes that the nul character will never be typed manually, as it would have to be ignored, but simplifies reading logic somewhat).
+Writing to address 0x8002 will cause the byte written to be sent directly to the terminal.
+There is no need to flush output, and it will appear immediately on the terminal.

-The UART has special handling for ASCII device control 1, which simply clears the screen and returns the cursor to the home position.
-There is potential for more in the future.
+Reading to that address will return the last character that was typed, and overwrite this value with null ($00) to prevent duplicate reads, which allows you to simply `bne` to check if a key has been pressed.